offbynull/learn/Math/input/input.md

 ## Word Conversion

-`{bm} Whole number word conversion` is the process of taking a number and converting it to words.
+`{bm} Whole number word conversion` is the process of taking a whole number and converting it to words.
 To convert a whole number to words, break up the number into groups of 3 from least-significant digit to most-significant digit (right-to-left).
 For example, the number 9876543210 gets broken up as follows...

 ```{svgbob}
 +---+---+---+---+